 Resources can be categorized into many types, some of which include:

 - And so on.

 At the end of the day, each resource can be put to the test under the VRIO framework.
 You can then determine its effectiveness in giving the organization an edge over others.

 Step 1 – The Question of Value

 The first question you need to answer is,

 Does the resource or attribute add value for the customer?

-Does it allow the company to make use of opportunities or protect it against different kinds of threats?
+How often does it allow the company to make use of opportunities or protect it against different kinds of threats?

-Does it have a net present value greater than 0 (i.e. will it contribute to a return on investment for the company)?
+Is its net present value greater than 0 (i.e. will it contribute to a return on investment for the company)?

 Here are the two possible answers and what they mean: